The Live-In Kitchen

 You can also freeze your banana bread.
 I would recommend slicing the extra loaf, wrapping it tightly in plastic wrap, and placing it in a zip top freezer bag.
 Pop it in the freezer and any time you feel the need for a slice, just pull out one slice and microwave it for 30 seconds or so.

-Tips for customizing banana bread with cinnamon
+Tips for customizing cinnamon banana nut bread

 • Swap the walnuts for pecans